Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions

 In this section we consider a sequence of real-rooted polynomials $(p_d)_{d=1}^\infty$ whose empirical root distributions converge weakly to a compactly supported probability measure $\mu$.
 After fixing $t\in (0, 1)$ we will be interested in the asymptotic behavior, as $d\to \infty$, of the root distributions of $D^{\lfloor (1-t)d \rfloor }p_d(x)$, where $D$ denotes differentiation with respect to $x$.

-Using the PDE characterization of free fractional convolution powers obtained by Tao and Shlyakhtenko \cite{shlyakhtenko2020fractional}, in \cite{steinerberger2019nonlocal} and \cite{steinerberger2020} Steinerberger informally showed that, under the above setup, the empirical root distributions (after proper normalization) of the polynomials $D^{\lfloor (1-t)d \rfloor } p_d(x) $ converge to $\mu^{\boxplus 1/t}$ as $d\to \infty$.
-This was later formally proven by Hoskins and Kobluchko \cite{hoskins2020dynamics} by directly calculating the asymptotics of the $R$-transform of the derivatives of $p_d$.
+Using the PDE characterization of free fractional convolution powers obtained by Shlyakhtenko and Tao \cite{shlyakhtenko2020fractional}, in \cite{steinerberger2019nonlocal} and \cite{steinerberger2020} Steinerberger informally showed that, under the above setup, the empirical root distributions (after proper normalization) of the polynomials $D^{\lfloor (1-t)d \rfloor } p_d(x) $ converge to $\mu^{\boxplus 1/t}$ as $d\to \infty$.
+This was later formally proven by Hoskins and Kabluchko \cite{hoskins2020dynamics} by directly calculating the asymptotics of the $R$-transform of the derivatives of $p_d$.

 Our aim is to give an alternative proof which explains this phenomenon from the viewpoint of finite free probability.
 In simple terms, we will see that a simple modification of the operator $D^{\lfloor (1-t)d \rfloor}$ may be realized by a finite free multiplicative convolution and then use Theorem \ref{thm:weakconvergence} to obtain the limiting distribution.